 Anticipating and managing conflicts.

-Some indicators of your potential fit for this position:
+To assess your potential fit for this position, ask yourself:

 Are you generally very proactive?